-And, you know, you follow Harare gave a great tech talk at Google about this a few years ago about the new religion of Silicon Valley that were emptying what we thought of as the singular into this new framework of understanding a person as merely a collection of algorithms.
+And, you know, you follow Herrera Rivera gave a great tech talk at Google about this a few years ago about the new religion of Silicon Valley that were emptying what we thought of as the singular human into this new framework of understanding a person as merely a collection of algorithms.
 And those algorithms are tuning themselves to their environment.
-Like all my artist, friends that have learned to hack the Instagram social media algorithm.
-And it looks just like the kind of failure that Melanie Mitchell and Jessica flack wrote about it at Ian in terms of key performance indicators and academic grading and how you end up not actually measuring the things you want.
+Like all my artist friends that have learned to hack the Instagram social media algorithm.
+And it looks just like the kind of failure that Melanie Mitchell and Jessica Flack wrote about it at Ion in terms of key performance indicators and academic grading and how you end up not actually measuring the things you want.

 Michael Garfield (45m 5s):